Updated 5 February 2019

 We would also like to highlight the fact that if a ship intends to use “technology”, i.e. scrubbers, to meet the sulphur cap requirements, its owner/master must apply to the Hong Kong authorities for an exemption from using compliant fuel.
 The exemption application must be made at least 14 days prior to a ship’s first visit to Hong Kong after 1 January 2019 and will be granted for a maximum of three years at a time.
 For details of the exemption application process, please refer to Sections 7 to 11 of the new regulation.

-Taiwan’s Ministry of Transport and Communication (MOTC) has also announced it will implement a 0.50% sulphur cap one year ahead of the IMO.
-According to Gard’s local correspondent, there will be no designated domestic ECAs in Taiwan but from 1 January 2019, ships not fitted with scrubbers must burn fuel with a sulphur content not exceeding 0.50% when entering its international commercial port areas.
+Taiwan’s Ministry of Transport and Communication (MOTC) has also implemented a 0.50% sulphur cap one year ahead of the IMO.
+According to Gard’s local correspondent, Taiwan Maritime Services Ltd., there are no designated domestic ECAs in Taiwan but from 1 January 2019, ships not fitted with scrubbers have been required to burn fuel with a sulphur content not exceeding 0.50% when entering Taiwan’s international commercial port areas.

-The extent of the international commercial port areas can be found by following the hyperlinks included below and the correspondent explains that the areas within the red dotted line must be regarded as the commercial port areas in which the 0.50% sulphur cap applies.
+In its original notice, the MOTC stated that the 0.50% sulphur cap applies to ships entering Kaohsiung, Taichung, Keelung, Taipei, Hualien, Suao, and Anping international commercial ports.
+The extent of these international commercial port areas can be found by following the hyperlinks included below and the correspondent explains that the areas within the red dotted line must be regarded as the commercial port areas in which the 0.50% sulphur cap applies.

 We are grateful to Taiwan Maritime Services Ltd. for providing this information.

-In September 2015, China designated the Pearl River and Yangtze River Deltas, and Bohai-rim Waters as domestic ECAs and announced a plan for implementing a 0.50% sulphur cap in these areas.
-1 January 2019 marks the final step in China’s ECA timeline and from this date ships not fitted with scrubbers must burn fuel with a sulphur content not exceeding 0.50% while operating anywhere within the ECAs.
-Details of the geographical extent of the three domestic ECAs is available HERE.
+In September 2015, China designated the Pearl River and Yangtze River Deltas, and Bohai-rim Waters as domestic ECAs and announced a plan for implementing a 0.50% sulphur cap in these areas.1 January 2019 marked the final step in China’s ECA timeline and from this date ships not fitted with scrubbers have been required to burn fuel with a sulphur content not exceeding 0.50% while operating anywhere within these ECAs.

-Members and clients with ships trading to Asia Pacific should plan for compliance with the local 0.50% sulphur cap that enters into force in Hong Kong, Taiwan and Mainland China on 1 January 2019, and ensure that appropriate procedures have been implemented onboard and that the crew is familiar with them.
-Ship owners and operators should:
+Members and clients with ships trading to Asia Pacific should plan for compliance with the local 0.50% sulphur cap that entered into force in Hong Kong, Taiwan and Mainland China on 1 January 2019, and ensure that proper procedures have been implemented onboard and that the crew is familiar with them.
+Shipowners and operators should: